-Italy in September – Here are the Best Things to See and Do
+Italy in September – The Best Things to See & Do

 Italian summers can be humid and hot but once September comes around, the temperatures drop just slightly.
 You should still be prepared for heat because September weather is more similar to summer than you’d think.
 This is the perfect month to go swimming on the coast or enjoy the outdoor nightlife since temperatures drop slightly in the evening.
 Bringing layers isn’t necessary since the temps are pretty consistent throughout the day.
 The average temperatures in September look like this:

 - Central Italy: 65-80°F (18-27°C)